boguer31/boguer31.github.io/README.md

 You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
 For some locations, you can choose between the following formats:

-- Markdown: publish the Markdown text on a website that can interpret it (**GitHub** for instance),
-- HTML: publish the file converted to HTML via a Handlebars template (on a blog for example).

-## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
-Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

 > **Note:** The **Publish now** button is disabled if your file has not been published yet.

 ## Manage file publication

 Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
 This allows you to list and remove publication locations that are linked to your file.

-# Markdown extensions

-StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.

-> **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.

-## SmartyPants

-SmartyPants converts ASCII punctuation characters into "smart" typographic punctuation HTML entities.
-For example:

 |                |like                        |dislike                         |
 |----------------|-------------------------------|-----------------------------|